wenkokke/NLQ/QUESTIONS.md

    that **RM** already offers such guarantees, as you can hardly residuate an operator you have not introduced yet.

+ * Jeroen's code uses iterative deepening depth-first search to find proofs in **LG**, and I cannot find a piece of code responsible for determining the maximum search depth.
+Is there an algorithm which can be used to determine the maximum proof size, given a sequent?
+   If not, it should be noted that Jeroen's code does not guarantee that there aren't any proofs for a certain sequent of a deeper depth.

 ## March 17th